 Please watch my short video guide, from my kitchen first:

 I’ve created a recipe for making yellow rice, with turmeric HERE.
-I might make it one evening to go with curry and then on day two I would perhaps use the leftovers to make this Creamy Coconut Risotto (recipe below, scroll down somewhere).
+I might make it one evening to go with curry and then on day two I would perhaps use the leftovers to make this Creamy Coconut Risotto with leftover rice (recipe below, scroll down somewhere).

 If you do not want to use leftover rice (or don’t have any) then just cook up the rice when you need it and then make the risotto right away.
 Easy!

-I’ve chosen ingredients for this recipe that want to be in the pan together, ingredients that dance, sing and bring out the best in each other.
+I’ve chosen ingredients for this recipe that want to be in the pan together for this rissoto with leftover rice.
+You shall find ingredients that dance, sing and bring out the best in each other.

 Mushrooms bring a welcomed earthiness and texture to this risotto.
 The juice from the ‘shrooms infuses through the rice.
 Mushrooms make the world a better place (random thought from my brain).